The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 “However, mode 4 has an advantage of being fast when using hardware-accelerated blitting functions and DMA, because twice as many pixels can be copied to video memory.”

-Technically this is true, but it's misleading.
-The other modes can use DMA just as well.
-It's not really that twice as many pixels can be copied, but that mode 4 simply uses half the number of bytes.
-But even with DMA and 2× fewer bytes to copy, mode 4 is simply too slow for general games; a fact not mentioned anywhere.
+Technically this is true, but the phrasing is a little ambiguous.
+Obviously, the other modes can use DMA just as well – there's nothing special about mode 4 regarding DMA.
+Also, it's not really that twice as many pixels can be copied; rather, mode 4 simply uses half the number of bytes for the same amount of pixels.
+But even with DMA and 2× fewer bytes to copy, mode 4 is simply too slow for general games.

 5.5 Mode4Pixels (pp 159-161)